 On April 15, 1989 the Communist leader, Hu Yaobang, died.
 He had been a doctrinaire Marxist, but many students had seen him as free of greed and corruption.
-These students were still moved by the values of altruism, and they respected Hu Yaobang for having possessed kindliness toward people in general.
+They respected Hu Yaobang for having possessed kindliness toward people in general.
 With Deng Xiaoping in mind, some of these students complained that the wrong Communist had died.

 The Communist Party held a memorial service for Hu Yaobang at the Great Hall of the People at Tiananmen Square, and at the square over 100,000 students massed to join in the mourning.
 Three students, considering themselves representatives of the others, went to the steps of the Great Hall of the People on bended knee with a petition that they wished to hand-deliver to China's premier, Li Peng.
 They refused to give it to lesser officials who were willing to deliver the petition to Li Peng, so it remained undelivered.
 Later, with righteous indignation, they went before meetings of students and expressed outrage that Li Peng had not himself come out of the Great Hall of the People to accept their petition.
 The outraged students decided to do something about it.
 They decided to create a new, independent student organization, and they called for boycotting classes.
 They launched a movement they called "the Great Revolution for Democracy against Dictatorship."